 However, the very same offer page states to ‘visit Visa Infinite website’ to register for the fast-track offer, so it’s unclear if Visa Signature cards are truly meant to be eligible.
 In practice, the Milelion team was not able to successfully unlock the offer using Visa Signature cards – we tried the following cards without any success: DBS Altitude Visa Signature Maybank Horizon Visa Signature UOB Visa Signature Citibank Rewards Visa Signature I’ll be checking with Visa / Hilton about whether Visa Signature is intended to be on the list – if that’s really the case, it would vastly increase the number of people eligible for fast track Gold status.
 Gold status holders in the region could probably forget about getting nice upgrades in the future (not that it happens much right now).

-Given that in the US, they’ve recently launched a card that grant complimentary Diamond status (also Gold, Silver for lower-tier versions), it may very well be the case that Hilton’s decided that Gold status is cheap enough to dish out like Oprah’s cars (lose breakfast rates, increase market share?).
+Given that in the US, they’ve recently launched a card that grants complimentary Diamond status (also Gold, Silver for lower-tier versions), it may very well be the case that Hilton’s decided that Gold status is cheap enough to dish out like Oprah’s cars (lose breakfast rates, increase market share?).
 So, maybe the promotion is indeed intended for Visa Signature and the registration engine merely needs updating.